Songonge/DataEngineering_Databricks/README_Databricks_Setup.md

 > This is to avoid tremendous billing on your Azure account.

 ## Step 2: Creating a Folder and Running Your First Notebook
 * On the top right of your screen, click on `Create` and select `Folder`.
-Give it a name and create it.
+Name and create it.
 * Load a sample data.
 * Select the folder you just created.
 Click again on Create and select `Notebook`.
 * Create a notebook and give it a name.